mynamesleon/wordify/README.md

 This will return the first matching word from the dictionary of the greatest length, or if no word is found, an empty string.

 The function accepts a second optional boolean parameter, indicating if you want an array of all matching words returned.
-For example, for `wordify('enot', true);`, an example returned array might be:
+For example, for `wordify('enot', true)`, an example returned array might be:

 ```js
 [